Ryan McMahon Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The Astros have the fourth-ranked team ERA among all league pitching staffs (3.77).
+- The Astros' 3.78 team ERA ranks third among all MLB pitching staffs.

-- Astros pitchers combine to allow 108 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- In his most recent outing on Sunday, July 9 against the Seattle Mariners, the righty went five innings, allowing two earned runs while surrendering four hits.

-- In his last appearance on Saturday, July 8 against the Seattle Mariners, the righty threw three innings, allowing five earned runs while surrendering eight hits.
+- In 11 games this season, the 27-year-old has a 3.79 ERA and 7 strikeouts per nine innings, while giving up a batting average of .274 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.